 We see being part of the University alumni community as a lifelong relationship and as such the University will look to retain alumni personal data until the individual asks us to remove it from our records.

 If you decide that you no longer wish to receive communications from the University please be aware that we still need to retain a minimal amount of personal data, including your name and details of your study.
 This will enable us to ensure we do not contact you inadvertently in future, and allow us to maintain your academic record for archive purposes.
 We may also need to retain some financial records about you for statutory purposes (e.g. if you have chosen to Gift Aid a donation to the University).

-As GDPR is a new law, which has not previously been applied in the context of alumni relations, the extent of lawful grounds for processing data has yet to be fully understood.
+The extent of lawful grounds for processing data in the context of alumni relations has yet to be fully understood following the most recent developments in Data Protection Legislation.
 As legal views mature the University may change its views on its legal basis for processing at which time you will be informed accordingly.